kwaldenphd/sql-queries-joins/README.md

 ORDER BY [field_1] ASC, [field_2] DESC;
 ```

-107- We can also sort on multiple fields.
+21. We can also sort on multiple fields.

-108- In the query above, the `ORDER BY` statement sorts `[field_1]` first (ascending) and then sorts `[field_2]` (descending).
+22. In the query above, the `ORDER BY` statement sorts `[field_1]` first (ascending) and then sorts `[field_2]` (descending).

-<blockquote>Q23: Write an SQL query to return the data from the Player_Birthplaces table, sorted in chronological order by birth year and reverse alphabetical order by country?
-What data does this query return?</blockquote>
+<blockquote>Q4: Write an SQL query to return the data from the Player_Birthplaces table, sorted in chronological order by birth year and reverse alphabetical order by country.
+What data does this query return?
+Test your query using DB Browser.
+Include code + comments.</blockquote>

 ## Filtering

-109- Sometimes we may only want to return values that fall within a specific range or based on a particular set of conditions.
+23. Sometimes we may only want to return values that fall within a specific range or based on a particular set of conditions.

 ```SQL
 SELECT *